 Due to the nature of the role and the subsequent high demands and standards placed on licensees, the Licensing Authority requires individuals to undertake a nationally recognised qualification in respect of professional taxi and private hire driving.

 Certificate in Introduction to the role of the Professional Taxi and Private Hire Driver.

-The Licensing Authority requires individuals to undertake and pass a nationally recognised qualification as the first stage in application process.
+The Licensing Authority requires individuals to undertake and pass a nationally recognised qualification if: